Mercymerine/Capstone_Movie_Recommendation_System/README.md

 Faiss:

-What it is: A library for efficient similarity search and clustering of dense vectors.
+What it is: FAISS is a tool developed by Facebook AI Research (FAIR) to quickly find similar items in large collections of data.
+A library for efficient similarity search and clustering of dense vectors.

 Why it’s used: Faster than cosine similarity, handles large datasets efficiently.